mondoohq/samples/aws/ec2-instance-connect/README.md

-# AWS: Scan AWS EC2 Instance using cnspec and EC2 Instance Connect
+# Scanning an AWS EC2 Instance with cnspec using EC2 Instance Connect

 ## Overview